echoz/MNcoder/README.md

 In addition to these methods, the intermediate object protocol also requires that the NSCoding protocol be implemented such that these intermediate objects can be serialized by the Archiver.

+Attributed strings have their own internal intermediate objects to handle the various features that iOS/Mac supports and will reduce the current working set to the lowest common denominator by rejecting attributes it doesn't understand (sadly NSLinkAttributeName for links on Mac OS X).
+Further work can be made to enhnace this system that will provide a way to revive attachments and links.

 #### Cavets
 - Doesn't do TextLists and TextBlocks
-- Doesn't do certain portions of the Mac's Attributed String (ie. hypenation factor, etc)
+- Doesn't do certain portions of the Mac's Attributed String (ie. hypenation factor, etc.)
+- Doesn't do certain portions of the iOS's Attributed String (ie. background color, etc.)
+- Links
+- Text attachments